 This was the first fascinating story told to us last Friday, as we sat down for a Tea Tasting Masterclass with Twinings at their historic flagship store in London.
 We were there to celebrate National Tea Day; a day that us Brits take very seriously.
 Tea has been an integral part of our lives growing up – a drink we consume multiple times a day.
 It’s a constant companion that has seen us through revision periods; exams; pre-wedding jitters; house moves; and early morning starts at the airport.
 It’s our comfort blanket and we owe an awful lot to the humble tea leaf.

 Celebrating it with Twinings, was therefore the least we could do.

 Our Tea Tasting Masterclass consisted of six different teas, each served in delicate, colourful tea cups and accompanied with appropriate sweet treats.
-As we sipped and slurped our way through the delicious beverages, our Twinings Tea Ambassador, Julia, took us through the fascinating history of tea; one we found so interesting that we decided we had to share it with you luck lot!
+As we sipped and slurped our way through the delicious beverages, our Twinings Tea Ambassador, Julia, took us through the fascinating history of tea; one we found so interesting that we decided we had to share it with you lucky lot!